jlkruguer/life-size/README.md

 # life-size
-Make any image of a person life-size and printable on standard printer paper as a template for a carboard cutout.
+This little scripts takes any image of a individual and turns it into a life-size (or scaled) size that is printable on standard printer paper as a template that can be pasted on to carboard or poster boards.
+I made this to create a life-size cutout for my wife's birthday.